Amgen Inc. (AMGN) Management Presents at Jefferies 2020 Virtual Healthcare Conference (Transcript)

 Michael Yee

 And when you look at the Phase IIa, I guess -- sure that the prior data; what is -- PFS is going to be lower than duration of response, right, because PFS is everybody, duration of response to just responders.
 What is meaningful versus chemo is it, what do people -- what did the doctors want to see?
-Maybe that's one of -- but four months PFS?
-What was the PFS in the prior study, you think is good -- this will be good, sort of…
+I mean we’ve asked about that -- four months PFS?
+What was the PFS in the prior study, you think is good – should be good, sort of…

 David Reese

 Again, I don't want to draw lines in the sand here.
-It's also possible, particularly in this setting that PFS and duration of response could be much closer.
-And they typically will be because one thing that we're seeing in this, you can kind of glean from the swim lane plots or the waterfall plots that we published, that there are fair number of patients who aren't meeting the formal criteria for a response, but clearly have some degree of tumor shrinkage that's lasting for a while, and that's why I think progression-free survival is going to be so informative here.
+It's also possible, particularly in this setting that PFS and duration of response could be much closer, and they typically will be because one thing that we're seeing in this, you can kind of glean from the swim lane plots or the waterfall plots that we published that there are fair number of patients who aren't meeting the formal criteria for a response, but clearly have some degree of tumor shrinkage that's lasting for a while, and that's why I think progression-free survival is going to be so informative here.

 Michael Yee

-That's kind of going back to the whole idea in colorectal where it's just a tougher tumor type, but the whole idea of stable disease and the biology of what's it's going to -- may not be a direct tumor shrinkage or by resist [ph] criteria but you're having a biological effect, you delay the progression of the cancer?
+That's kind of going back to the whole idea in colorectal where it's just a tougher tumor type, but the whole idea of stable disease and the biology of what's going to -- may not be a direct tumor shrinkage or by RECIST criteria but you're having a biological effect, you delay the progression of the cancer?

 David Reese

 Yes.
-In a patient with 25% tumor shrinkage, he doesn't meet the criteria for a response but has durability.
+In a patient with 25% tumor shrinkage, he doesn't meet the criteria for a response, but has durability.
 How is that patient different from someone with 35% shrinkage?
 Obviously, these are arbitrary, they are important boundaries; but that's -- again, that just underscores the importance of the totality of the efficacy.

 Michael Yee

 Okay, very good.
 Okay.
 So, we'll look forward to that in the second half.
-I guess, again post SMO [ph].
-And your file right away, I mean, how do you think about that?
+I guess, again post ESMO.
+And you will file right away, I mean how do you think about that?
 Have you guided to filing or that should be a quick filing?

 David Reese

 No. I mean, typically, we don't guide to filing or timeline.
-Certainly, we would announce if we do file but our goal is to be fully mobilized, ready to talk to regulatory authorities, and ready to move forward with filing as quickly as we can.
+Certainly, we would announce if we do file, but our goal is to be fully mobilized, ready to talk to regulatory authorities, and ready to move forward with filing as quickly as we can.

 Michael Yee

 Okay, all right, great.
-So there is a lot of focus on that.
-But interestingly with as much focus on 510, you have a major Phase III readout, and what I would think is a multi-billion dollar litigation [ph] in tezepelumab; and it's almost a bit of a -- shall I say, pipeline in a pill, I know it's not a pill but I can use that acronym.
+So, there is a lot of focus on that.
+But interestingly with as much focus on 510, you have a major Phase III readout, and what I would think is a multi-billion dollar indication [ph] in tezepelumab; and it's almost a bit of a -- shall I say, pipeline in a pill, I know it's not a pill, but I use that acronym.
 And maybe just talk about Amgen's enthusiasm about this program and your confidence in the opportunity, specifically for asthma because it's both, high eosinophil and low eosinophil; so people just may not appreciate it that way, that's bigger opportunity?
 And why it could almost be a pipeline in a pill that way?

 David Reese

-Yes, I know it's a great question.
+Yes, I know, it's a great question.
 This is a program that I like quite a bit.
-It does -- one that went into the clinic when I was the Head of Early Development at Amgen; so I've been fortunate to be involved in it's development, really across -- it's entire lifespan to date.
-It targets TSLP which is released by epithelial cells, it's an indicator basically of epithelial damage, but it signals recruitment of the immune system.
+It does -- one that went into the clinic when I was the Head of Early Development at Amgen; so I've been fortunate to be involved in it's development, really across it's entire lifespan to date.
+It targets TSLP, which is released by epithelial cells, it's an indicator basically of epithelial damage, but it signals recruitment of the immune system.
 TSLP levels in a normal tissue state are quite, quite low, unmeasurable in many tissues; and so one of the things I like is that it's got a mechanism-of-action that's different than our standard approaches, which directly target the immune response, at least in terms of biologics in asthma.
 TSLP is also a very upstream initiator of that inflammatory response.

-And then finally, as you pointed out in the Phase II study, we were able to demonstrate efficacy in patients with both, the allergic or high eosinophil form of the disease, as well as those with the low eosinophil form of the disease.
-For that patient population, there are really no currently effective biologic therapies and that is a population we're looking at, and is obviously part of the opportunity here.
+And then finally, as you pointed out in the Phase II study, we were able to demonstrate efficacy in patients with both the allergic or high eosinophil form of the disease as well as those with the low eosinophil form of the disease.
+For that patient population, there are really no currently effective biologic therapies and that is a population we're looking at and is obviously part of the opportunity here.

 Michael Yee